-Following Hadley and Arter’s lead, I began looking for Queen Anne’s cultural heritage today.
-I considered the commercial zones from Denny to McGraw on Queen Anne Ave., along Galer Street from Queen Anne to 4th West, along Boston east and west of Queen Anne and even on Nickerson from 4th North to 3rd W. To my surprise, both old and new buildings of different sizes host a great variety of small shops and restaurants and that those small businesses mark the life of this community.
+Following Jan Hadley and Alicia Arter’s lead, I began looking for Queen Anne’s cultural heritage today.
+I considered the commercial zones from Denny to McGraw on Queen Anne Ave., along Galer Street from Queen Anne to 4th West, along Boston east and west of Queen Anne, and even on Nickerson from 4th North to 3rd W. To my surprise, both old and new buildings of different sizes host a great variety of small shops and restaurants, and those small businesses mark the life of this community.

 A few years ago, the Preservation Green Lab, a Seattle-based arm of the National Trust for Historic Preservation, did a study entitled Older, Smaller, Better: Measuring How the Character of Buildings and Blocks Influences Urban Vitality.
 This report tracked every census block of Seattle (and a few other cities) and concluded that the buildings that met their ‘smaller and older’ standard contributed significantly to urban economic vitality while maintaining cultural heritage.
 It made the case for these smaller older buildings as the places for startup businesses and for locally owned businesses.
 I loved this report, but while lacking the Green Lab’s statistical rigor, my review of what has happened in Queen Anne suggests otherwise.